seal-io/docs/docs/application/graph.md

 # Dependency Graph

-You can view the topology of deployed services and resources through the dependency graph.
-Walrus provides dependency graphs at two levels: environment and service/resource.
+You can view the topology of deployed resources through the dependency graph.
+Walrus provides dependency graphs at two levels: environment and resource.

 ## Environment Dependency Graph

-The environment dependency graph includes all services and resources in the environment, as well as their relationships and deployment status.
+The environment dependency graph includes all resources in the environment, as well as their relationships and deployment status.

 1. Click `Application Management` in the left navigation bar to enter the project and environment.
 2. Click the `Dependency Graph` tab to view the environment dependency graph.